Chris James (footballer)

-Christopher Paul James (born 4 July 1987) is a retired professional football player who currently works as the head coach of [käpylän pallo BSM.
+Christopher Paul James (born 4 July 1987) is a retired professional football player.

 James represented New Zealand at international level.
 James is predominantly a central midfielder or deep-lying playmaker, but is also able to play very well in offensive roles.

 Club career

 James' first professional contract was with Premier League side Fulham.
 Although he never made a senior first-team appearance, he made many appearances for the reserve side.
 James was offered a one-year contract extension by Fulham in 2007, however James declined the offer to pursue first team opportunities elsewhere.

 In February 2008, he signed a two-year contract with Tampere United.
 Even though the 2008 season wasn't a very successful one for his team, James debut season was impressive, in 17 league games he scored three goals and also provided eight assists in his breakthrough season.
 He represented Tampere United in their four Champions League Qualifiers scoring two goals.

 James was signed by Football League Two side Barnet in March 2010 on a free transfer subject to international clearance.
 James made his first team debut as a late substitute in a 3–1 home victory over Chesterfield on 5 April 2010.
 James was released at the end of the season due to change of management at Barnet.